 They thank everyone for their energy.
 And didn’t the facilitator/organizer do a great job?

 And yet, if you watch people closely, see how often they yawn.
 Check their phones.
 Stare out the window.
-We’ve counted treble figures of these sometime.
+Their body language shows they’re lying.

-And any introverts in the workshop will find themselves in purgatory.
+Plus any introverts in the room, will find the workshop like being in purgatory.

-There’s nothing like the despair of having to listen and yet not be listened to.
-And watching what stupid ideas get approved at the end because of how loudly they were supported, not how smart they were.
+There’s nothing like the despair of having to listen, and yet not be listened to.
+And watching what stupid ideas get approved because of how loudly they were supported, not how smart they were.

 Running a workshop - consider this